th3-z/kf2-autokick/README.md

 1. Navigate to the webadmin panel (default: http://localhost:8080)
 2. Open the 'Management Console' tab
-2. Adjust the level and perk auto-kick settings as required, the new settings will apply after a few seconds.
+2. Adjust the level and perk autokick settings as required, the new settings will apply after a few seconds.

 Settings are stored per-server so multiple servers can be managed independently.